MicrosoftDocs/azure-docs/articles/virtual-machines/hibernate-resume.md

 -	Applications that require considerable time to load due to memory components.
 These applications can be initialized on VMs and hibernated.
 These “prewarmed” VMs can then be quickly started when needed, with the applications already up and running in the desired state.

 When hibernating a VM:
-- Hibernation is triggered on a VM using the Azure Portal, CLI, PS, SDKs, and APIs, Azure signals the guest operating system to perform suspend-to-disk (S4).
+- Hibernation is triggered on a VM using the Azure portal, CLI, PS, SDKs, and APIs, Azure signals the guest operating system to perform suspend-to-disk (S4).
 - The VM's memory contents are stored on the OS disk.
 The VM is then deallocated, releases the lease on the underlying hardware, and is powered off.
 Refer to VM [states and billing](states-billing.md) for more details on the VM deallocated state.
 - Data in the temporary disk isn't persisted.
 - The OS disk, data disks, and NICs remain attached to your VM.
 Any static IPs remain unchanged.